Britney Spears doll: Popularity

 On October 15, 1999, the first Britney Spears Doll was released.
 The initial doll sold over 800,000 units.
 To date, over 5 million of the assorted Britney Dolls have been sold.
 According to the Winnipeg Free Press, the doll is the second best-selling celebrity doll of all time, behind only the Spice Girls dolls.

 The first time Spears saw the doll she was displeased with its looks.
 She asked that the doll be changed because she felt it had the appearance of a bulldog chewing a wasp.
 As Spears reasoned, I felt a bit bad about ordering changes but hey, it's my doll.
 Following the changes to the doll's face, the dolls sold out in the United States in December.
 In the United Kingdom, three weeks of sales resulted in 60,000 dolls being sold.

 Production of the doll was later discontinued sometime in late 2001 or early 2002.
-Years after the doll’s discontinuation, it has become a collectors item among her fans and doll collectors, usually sold on eBay.
+Years after the doll’s discontinuation, it has become a collector's item among her fans and doll collectors, usually sold on eBay.